bsandusky/fiber-signed/README.md

 - [Default Config](#default-config)

 ## Description

-The package adds support for signed URLs to the excellent [Fiber](https://gofiber.io/) framework.
-Once applied, `fiber-signed` middleware will check for correct signature values based on a shared private key for individual routes, route groups, or entire apps.

 Signed URLs are a common way to secure unauthenticated and publicly available routes in a way that ensures that no changes have been made to URL parameters prior to the request being received.
 A common use case is an unsubscribe route.
 Where an application may provide a route at `<app host>/user/:id/unsubscribe`, a malicious actor could change the `:id` value and unsubscribe other users as well.
 Instead, this public route can be made secure by validating a signature which is based on a number of operations (see below) and can only be generated with the unique values included in the URL itself and a shared private key.
 In this case the URL will look something like `<app host>/user/:id/unsubscribe?signature=<signature value>` and any changes to the URL string will provoke a 403 - Forbidden response.